-Windows, external doors and joinery Repair category: Notes: The window and door units are now mid-aged and unlikely to be as efficient as in comparison to more modern equivalents, however, where tested seen to be in suitable operational condition.
+Windows, external doors and joinery Repair category: 2 Notes: The window units and entrance doors are now generally aged and unlikely to be as thermally efficient as in comparison to modern equivalents.
+As the units continue to age, seals and mechanisms require to be regularly maintained in order to remain in suitable operational condition.
+We did note misting between panes indicative of failed double glazing seals and some localised repairs should be anticipated.
+The window units and doors to the conservatory have been renewed in recent years and where tested, found to be in good operational condition.
+Any documentation in relation to the installation and available warranty/guarantee should ideally be provided.
 Double glazing, particularly uPVC double glazing, can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance repairs will be required as part of an ongoing maintenance programme.
 Our valuation does assume that the installation of the windows does comply with the necessary regulations at the time of installation.

 External decorations

 Repair category:

-Notes: Weathered in places with corrosion/flaking to metalwork.
+Notes: Generally well maintained.